danjperron/pico4legsBot/USB_HOST/readme.md

 ** update with new Micropython version

-Currently the I not able to get the gamepad working in host mode.
+Currently I'm not able to get the gamepad working in host mode.
 I will check why later.

 In the mean time I put on dropbox a previous micropython version which works.